 Behind the counters, subway tiles line up the interior walls, in deference to the same New York subway idea.

 Even the sense of urgency that fills the New York subway stations has a counterpart in the ability to buy a quick treat while rushing by the kiosk.
-True to its element of inspiration down to the smallest detail, CrepeTown is an example of how consistency in design and a clear vision combine into a successful branding effort.
+True to its element of inspiration down to the smallest detail, CrepeTown’s cosmopolitan kiosk design is an example of how consistency and a clear vision combine into a successful branding effort.